Don’t Fall For The Growth Trap

 And what gets booted out?
 The also rans.

 But the darlings of today don’t come cheap.
-Expectations are high and you pay for it through a richer stock price.
-Hence the underperformance.
+Expectations are high and you pay for them through a richer stock price.
+And hence the underperformance.

 What applies to sectors also applies to stock markets of entire countries.
 A faster growing country does not automatically translate into better stock market performance.